ryan-woo/coms6998-project/README.md

 cd candbproj
 python gpt2_trained.py
 ```
+This will score the model 10 times, each with a different random seed.

-In order to run the scoring function `n` times, each with a different random seed, do
+To run a different number of times, each with a different random seed, do
 ```
 python gpt2_trained.py -n <n>
 ```